View Ledger

 -

-If a View Ledger has dimensions A1 and A2 based on dimension A of the Base Ledger, the value of a cell in the View Ledger specified by member X for A1 and member Y for A2 will be the total of all values in the cells of the Base Ledger related to leaf members that are descendants of X and also descendants of Y, with all other dimension member specifications being the same as those for the search target cell.
+If a View Ledger has the dimensions A1 and A2 based on the dimension A of the base ledger, the value of a cell in the View Ledger specified by member X for A1 and member Y for A2 will be the total of all values in the cells of the base ledger bound to leaf members that are descendants of X and also descendants of Y, with all other dimension member specifications being the same as those for the search target cell.

 -

-Changes to the cell values of the Base Ledger through a form do not immediately reflect in the cell values of the View Ledger.
-However, situations may arise when you want to reflect changes in the Base Ledger’s cell values in the View Ledger and then calculate values based on those View Ledger cell values to write back to any ledger (e.g., allocation calculations).
+Changes to the cell values of the base ledger through a form do not immediately reflect in the cell values of the View Ledger.
+However, situations may arise when you want to reflect changes of the base ledger’s cell values in the View Ledger and then calculate values based on those View Ledger cell values to write back to any ledger (e.g., allocation calculations).
 For such purposes, forms are equipped with the "Iterative Reflection Function".

 -

-Access Control for the Base Ledger does not automatically apply to the View Ledger.
-For example, even if Access Permission Types are set in the Base Ledger to allow only certain participants access to data for a specific customer, these restrictions do not extend to the View Ledger.[1]
+Access Control for the base ledger does not automatically apply to the View Ledger.
+For example, even if Access Permission Types are set up to allow only certain participants access to data for a specific customer in the base ledger, these restrictions do not extend to the View Ledger.[1]
 The same applies to Ledger Masks.
 It is necessary to appropriately describe Access Permission Types (and Ledger Masks) to control access to the View Ledger as well.